 Don’t like fluoride?
 Ask us about XYLITOL options, Re-Min fluoride-free tooth-rebuilding toothpaste, and how to use these for optimum results.

-Children benefit from coming in every 6 months, even if there are no obvious problems, because it prevents hard build-up from forming, it increases their confidence in treatment, and helps prevent the development of bad habits, permanent damage and the need for traumatic treatment.
+Children who have low caries risk benefit from coming in every 6 months, even if there are no obvious problems, because it prevents hard build-up from forming, it increases their confidence in treatment, and helps prevent the development of bad habits, permanent damage and the need for traumatic treatment.
 Then if someting does develop that needs a dental repair, the child is confident and can receive dental repair treatment without trauma.

-This clinic accepts most dental insurance, including RCMP and VAC Health cards, Ministry benefits for people on disability / PWMB income assistance, and the Healthy Kids program.
+This clinic accepts almost all dental insurance, including RCMP and VAC Health cards, Ministry benefits for people on disability / PWMB income assistance, and the Healthy Kids program.

 Of course it is expected that you pay for the percentage, or treatment, not covered by your insurance provider.
-When your insurer accepts, we will take assignment, i.e. bill your insurance directly for the majority of the bill.
+For most insurance, if you like, we canvtake assignment, i.e. bill your insurance directly for the majority of the bill.

 In theory, all children up to and including age 18 and living in households where the income is below a certain level are eligible for billing under the Healthy Kids program.
 A typical indicator is when the family receives Premium Assistance for the Medical Services Plan of BC.
-If you are not sure, we can check eligibility for you online by BC CareCard number, or you can call the Ministry at 1 866 866 0800 and choose "Healthy Kids Program" on the menu option.
-Or, with your permission, we can find out for you.
+If you are not sure, you can call the Ministry at 1 866 866 0800 and choose "Healthy Kids Program" on the menu option.
+Or, with your permission, we can check eligibility for you online by BC CareCard number.